Soopro/rafiki/angular_template.md

 **Sub Directive**

 Each item of series require a sub directive `sup-widget-series-item`.
 It must be work with ng-repeat as usual, because it is need $index to find the the item in list.
-Except the one for add new item, this is required to add a value to this attrbute, such as `new`, `add` or `create`. `sup-widget-series-item="new"` etc., otherwise the add series item will not funciton.
+Except the one for add new item, this is required to add a value to this attrbute, such as `new`, `add`. `sup-widget-series-item="new"` etc., otherwise the add series item will not funciton.

 ***Example***